Felipecastanog/garbage-classification-assignment/README.md

 - `sklearn`: Metric and evaluation tools.
 - `Pillow`: Image manipulation.
 - `matplotlib`: Data visualization and graphing.
+- `Scikit-Learn`: Evaluation metrics

 ## Usage

 ### Training and Testing the Combined Model

-This code integrates both image and text data to classify garbage items into the categories "black," "blue," "green," and "other".
-Using a combined model, it processes images with a ResNet18 architecture and text descriptions with a BERT model, training both together to optimize classification accuracy.
+This code integrates both image and text data to classify garbage items into the categories "Black," "Blue," "Green," and "TTR".
+Using a combined model, it processes images with a ResNet50 architecture and text descriptions with a BERT model, training both together to optimize classification accuracy.

 The code structure includes:
-- **Data Preparation**: The `GarbageDataset` class loads images and corresponding text descriptions, organizes them into tensors for PyTorch, and applies necessary transformations.
+The code structure is organized as follows:

+- **Imports and Configuration**: Essential libraries are imported, device (CPU/GPU) is set, and data paths are specified.
+- **Dataset Definition**: A custom GarbageDataset class is created to load images and text, applying image transformations and text tokenization for multi-modal input.
-- **Model Architecture**: The `EnhancedCombinedModel` combines features extracted from ResNet50 (for images) and BERT (for text) through additional fully connected layers, batch normalization, and dropout, ensuring stable and accurate classification.
+- **Model Definition**: The MultiModalModel class is defined, combining a ResNet50 for image features and a BERT model for text features, followed by fully connected layers for final classification.
-- **Training and Validation**: The `train_model` function trains the combined model on the dataset and evaluates it using validation data at each epoch.
-- **Evaluation**: The `evaluate_model` function evaluates model performance on the test set, providing accuracy and a confusion matrix.
+- **Data Transformations and Tokenizer**: Image transformations for data augmentation and the BERT tokenizer are initialized.
+- **Data Loading**: Training, validation, and test datasets are loaded using DataLoader, with batch sizes and shuffle settings.
+- **Training Components**: Loss function, optimizer, and learning rate scheduler are set up.
+Class weights are computed to address class imbalance.
+- **Training Function**: A train_model function trains the model, tracks validation accuracy, and implements early stopping for optimization.
+- **Evaluation Function**: evaluate_model calculates accuracy, and confusion matrix, and displays incorrect classifications, saving visual results to files.
+- **ROC Curve Plotting**: plot_roc_curve generates ROC curves for multi-class evaluation, saved as an image.

 ### Data Access

-As this project was developed in an academic setting, please consult with our instructor to access the specific data.
+The data is accessed through specified directory paths for training, validation, and testing (TRAIN_PATH, VAL_PATH, and TEST_PATH).
+Within these directories, images and text files are organized in labeled folders corresponding to each classification category (e.g., "Black," "Blue," "Green," "TTR").
+The custom GarbageDataset class reads each image and associated text description, transforming images and tokenizing text for model input.
+For each label folder, image files (.jpg or .png) and their corresponding text files (.txt) are processed, enabling the model to access multi-modal inputs.

 ## Model Design Decisions

-- **Convolutional Neural Network (ResNet50)**: Used to process image features and extract relevant visual information.
-- **BERT Model**: Employed to capture the semantics of text descriptions, identifying keywords like material or type of waste.
-- **Combined Architecture**: ResNet and BERT outputs are combined in fully connected layers with batch normalization and dropout to improve stability and prevent overfitting.
-- **Optimization**: We applied hyperparameter tuning techniques like adjusted learning rates and batch sizes to achieve an accuracy above 70%.
+The model successfully classified garbage images and text descriptions, achieving a final evaluation accuracy of approximately 72%.
+This result reflects the effectiveness of its multi-modal approach, combining ResNet50 for image feature extraction and BERT for text processing, enabling the model to learn patterns from both data types.
+Through early stopping, the model retained the best-performing version based on validation accuracy, mitigating potential overfitting.
+Overall, the model provides a reliable, scalable framework for image-text classification with room for optimization.